markjnkim/es_mod/02-css/content/lesson-1-git_workflow.md

 >
 > **Hint:** The issues have been resolved, so how do we change their status?

-> **Answer:** Go to the Issues tab in the GitHub repo and mark the issues as closed by clicking on the Close Issue button.
-This will remove the issue from our to-do list.
+> **Answer:** Go to the Issues tab in the GitHub repo and mark the issues as closed by clicking the Close Issue button.
+This removes the issue from our to-do list!

 The following screenshot shows the "Close issue" button: